Sachin582002/SkillMantra/README.md

 # SkillMantra - An Online Learning Platform

 SkillMantra is a full-stack online learning platform that allows students to browse, enroll in courses, and filter courses by category.
 Instructors can create, manage, and delete courses.
-The platform features authentication, authorization, and an integrated Esewa payment gateway.
+The platform features authentication, authorization, and an integrated stripe payment gateway.

 ## Features